Sharing your Research Data

 Scientific knowledge is open by nature.
 Sharing and re-using data are increasingly important parts of the scientific process.
 Making your data publicly available enables the results to be reproduced and new analyses to be conducted.
 The researchers will gain more merits and funding opportunities through increased visibility.
 The quality of the research improves and data sharing opens new opportunities for collaboration.

-- Data stored in Pouta Object Storage may be shared with an open download link outside the service
+- Data stored in Pouta Object Storage may be shared among project members or with an open download link outside the service

 - ELIXIR offers computational access and tools for global biological data resources

 When you wish to allow access to your data on a wider and more permanent basis, we recommend publishing your data together with its descriptive information, that is, metadata.
-This enables other people to discover your data and makes it re-usable.
+The published data should also have a persintent identifier, which enables citations.
+These enable other people to discover your data and make it re-usable.

 Open research data

 There are dedicated services for open research data, offering access and tools to e.g. query and visualize open datasets.
 Open data has been licensed so that it can be reutilized in research, teaching etc.